AzuraCast/azuracast.com/docs/docker_sh.md

 title: Docker Utility Script
 ---

+# Docker Utility Script

+[[toc]]

 If you're using the Docker installation method to run AzuraCast, we have created a helpful utility script to perform common functions without having to type long command names.

-[[toc]]

 ## Download the Utility Script